vestrel00/contacts-android/DEV_NOTES.md

 Note that local Groups rows (not associated with an Account) are deleted immediately as no sync needs to occur.

-**Groups deletion prior to API 26**

-Prior to Android 8.0 (Oreo, API 26), group deletion is unpredictable.
-Groups that are marked for deletion remain in the DB and is still shown in the native Contacts app.
-Sometimes they do get deleted at some point but the trigger for the actual deletion eludes me.

-The native Contacts app (prior to API 26) does NOT support group deletion perhaps because groups syncing isn't implemented or at least not to the same extent as contacts syncing.
-Therefore, this library will also not support group deletion for API versions lower than 26.

 ### Groups; UI

 In newer Android versions of the native Contacts app, "groups" are now being referred to as